TeddyRandby/cgab/README.md

 ```gab
     \print ('Hello world!')
 ```
-This syntax might look more familiar to programmers in the c-family of languages (Besides the curious '\').
+This syntax might look more familiar to programmers in the c-family of languages (Besides the curious '\\').
 Said programmers might transcribe this block as:
 ```
     Call the function 'print' with the argument 'Hello world!'
 ```
-This interpretation isn't wrong, but it __more__ accurate:
+This interpretation isn't wrong, but this is __more__ accurate:
 ```
     Send the empty message to the value '\print' with the argument 'Hello world!'
 ```
 This might explain the peculiar syntax `\print`.
 This is actually a *message literal*.
-To make an analogy to traditional classes, think of this as a generic value-representation for a method.
+To make an analogy to traditional classes and OOP, think of this as a generic value-representation for a method.
 Polymorphism works as you'd expect. \+ behaves differently depending on the receiver:
 ```gab
     1 + 1                       # => 2